Not a country for old men: the coin scene at the gas station - Asap Land

 Ideals that actually don't even exist when we talk about the main villain, able to embody a form of atavistic evil, ancestral, unable to feel any kind of compassion but still damn demanding about some infinitesimal aspects of everyday life.

-A villain who in some ways embodies a society without any fixed points, based only on violence (physical and conceptual) capable of overwhelming everything and everyone, including Sheriff Ed Tom Bell (played by Tommy Lee Jones) who during the film will understand that it is no longer able to understand the changes in the world he was a part of.
+A villain who in some ways embodies a society with no fixed points, based only on violence (physical and conceptual) capable of overwhelming everything and everyone, including Sheriff Ed Tom Bell (played by Tommy Lee Jones) who during the film will understand that it is no longer able to understand the changes in the world he was a part of.

 The atmosphere in which the two characters find themselves immersed is placid, almost as if both were in an indefinite space-time, where everything is repeated the same day after day without any variation.